Nadarsa/Nadarsa/README.md

 ### Hello, my name is Nadezhda Oskina 👋

+:computer: MIPT student in Applied Mathematics and Computer Science

 :computer: Successfully completed «Data Science Specialization» with Diploma of professional retraining

 :mortar_board: Graduate of the Faculty of Finance and Banking of The Russian Presidential Academy of National Economy and Public Administration (RANEPA), top-10 best universities in Russia

-:bar_chart: Have work experience as an Economist
+:bar_chart: Work as an Economist-analyst in the healthcare industry

 :open_file_folder: My technology stack: Python, Pandas, NumPy, EDA, ML, SQL, Mathematics, Visualisation, Power BI